World Cup 2022 broadcast deal finalised

 published : 17 Nov 2022 at 19:18

-Thailand has concluded a deal to license broadcast rights for the 2022 Fifa World Cup, with a deal worth US$33 million, or 1.4 billion baht.
+The Sports Authority of Thailand (SAT) has clinched a deal with Fifa to pay US$33 million, or about 1.2 billion baht, for the rights to live broadcast all 64 matches of the 2022 World Cup, SAT governor Kongsak Yodmanee said on Thursday.

-The Sports Authority of Thailand (SAT) has finalised an agreement to license broadcast rights for the World Cup, SAT governor Kongsak Yodmanee said on Thursday.
-The international football tournament will be held in Qatar from Nov 20 to Dec 18.
+This is being viewed as confirmation for Thai football fans that they will be able to watch the matches live for free after weeks of uncertainty surrounding SAT’s bid to find funding for the payment of the broadcasting rights.

-Mr Kongsak thanked Deputy Prime Minister Prawit Wongsuwan for coordinating the deal, noting member of the International Olympic Committee, Khunying Patama Leeswadtrakul, and adviser to the Olympic Council of Asia, Somsak Leeswadtrakul, also played an integral part in the talks.
+The price was first quoted at 1.6 billion baht when the SAT secured only 600 million baht on Monday from the National Broadcasting and Telecommunications Commission (NBTC).

-The National Broadcasting and Telecommunications Commission (NBTC) previously approved the Broadcasting and Telecommunications Research and Development Fund for Public Interest's budget of 600 million baht to secure the rights, requiring it acquire an additional 1 billion baht to meet Fifa's price of 1.6 billion baht.
+On Wednesday, 21 television broadcasters were invited for talks with the NBTC about who will broadcast which matches after the World Cup kicks off on Sunday, he said.

-The SAT had earlier asked Fifa to lower the TV broadcasting rights price tag it to 1.2 billion baht.
+They are expected to come up with a joint World Cup broadcasting schedule at their next meeting with the commission, he said.

-The opening match will be between Qatar and Ecuador at Al Bayt Stadium, Al Khor.
+Hosted by Qatar, the curtain raiser will be a game between the host country and Ecuador at 11pm on Sunday.
 The final is to be held on Dec 18, 2022, Qatar National Day.

 Sports Authority of Thailand (SAT) governor Kongsak Yodmanee.
 (Photo: Sports Authority of Thailand)